 4. Generating high-quality CBD without the plant

 A compound that’s gained a lot of steam in recent years is cannabidiol (CBD), which is the medicinal compound from the marijuana plant (tetrahydrocannabinol, or THC, is the psychoactive component, which we don’t want in medicinal products).
 Modern strains of marijuana typically have a much higher THC content than CBD (30% vs. 5%, respectively), which isn’t great.
 And while there are several methods of extracting CBD from the plant, they are often expensive, dangerous, inefficient, or risk contamination with THC.

-5. Producing faux meats and milks that fool the tastebuds
+5. Producing faux meats and milk that fool the tastebuds

-Finally, a really exciting area is in the production of plant-based meats and milks that taste more and more like the real thing (think Impossible Burger, which “bleeds” when you cook it, or Perfect Day milk, which is microbe-derived and dairy-free).
-These companies are really synthetic biology companies at heart, since to develop their products, they spent loads of time isolating various hemes (irons) and proteins, using modified yeast, which contributes to the look and feel of meat or dairy products.
+Finally, a really exciting area is in the production of plant-based meats and milk that taste more and more like the real thing (think Impossible Burger, which “bleeds” when you cook it, or Perfect Day milk, which is microbe-derived and dairy-free).
+These companies are synthetic biology companies at heart since to develop their products, they spent loads of time isolating various hemes (irons) and proteins, using modified yeast, which contributes to the look and feel of meat or dairy products.

 The Future of Synthetic Biology

 Though these areas are all incredibly exciting and have the potential to have important ecological benefits, there are always pros and cons that still need to be weighed—one consideration in these methods is the amount of land required to grow sugar or corn as fuel for the organisms.
 Most times, the benefits to the earth outweigh the drawbacks, but it’s important to keep the balance in mind.